-We are a family that goes to bed early and starts our day when the sun first appears on the horizon in the morning.
-We live together in a small apartment: my mother, father, sister and I, and our loveable and calm dog, Daisy.
+We are a family that goes to bed early, and start our day when the sun first appears on the horizon in the morning.
+We live together in a small apartment: my mother, father, sister and I, and our loveable and calm dog - Daisy.

-I woke up terrified amidst panic, barking and violent shaking.
+I woke up terrified amidst panic, barking, and violent shaking.
 I hoped that it was just a passing tremor.
-We previously experienced it over the past months, but the sound of furniture crashing in the room was audible.
+We previously experienced it over the past months, but the sound of furniture crashing in the room seemed audible.
 The vibrations were rapidly increasing.
-I helped my sister out of bed and followed my parents’ voices calling our names.
+I helped my sister out of bed and followed my parents’ voice calling our names.

 I do not know how many nights we spent in the car or how long we were on the street, but I know perfectly well that the danger looming over us is much greater than we imagine.
 We are facing a force greater than us, and we cannot escape nor be able to confront it.

-Losing my sense of time and place, tired of worrying, and bruised as a result of falling down from the bed and sitting for days behind the wheel of my car with our neighbours.
-Like all the people of my afflicted city today, I can only pray that time will bring us back to the days when we could find shelter at a house or in someone's basement during the war, hoping for an international intervention or maybe leave the region we are in for a safer place.
-Can you imagine; people in this tormented city are now negotiating with fate – war vs earthquake.
+Losing my sense of time and place, tired of worrying, and bruised as a result of falling down the bed and sitting for days behind the wheel of my car with our neighbours.
+Like all the people of my afflicted city today, I can only pray that time will bring us back to the days when we could find shelter at a house or someone's basement during the war, hoping for an international intervention or maybe leave the governorate we are at to a safer place.
+Can you imagine; people in this tormented city are now negotiating with fate – war vs a natural disaster.

 Yesterday, I went to the house to collect some clothing and necessary documents.
 I was numb when I rushed in.
 The cracks in the walls and ceiling gave me a feeling that cannot be described in words.
 I was overwhelmed and wanted to cry, but I was in a race against time, so I took what we needed quickly and headed outside the building.

 Now I am consumed by anxiety and panic attacks.
-I hope my tears will wash away the cruelty that I lived through those 100 seconds and the nights that followed.
+I hope my tears will wash away the cruelty that I lived through those one hundred seconds and the nights that followed.
 My mother keeps reminding me of the day and date.
 She tells me what time it is now and how much has passed since that night so that I may regain my sense of time and balance.
-The unknown future that awaits us all suffocates me, and crying is a luxury I cannot afford.
+The unknown future that awaits us all suffocates me and crying is a luxury I may not afford.

-On the morning of 6 February 2023, multiple earthquakes – the strongest of 7.8 magnitude – hit southwestern Türkiye and Syria.
-Several governorates in the north, central and western parts of Syria were heavily affected, namely Aleppo, Hama, Idleb, Lattakia and Tartous.
-The affected areas had already been greatly impacted by the war and were hosting large numbers of internally displaced people.
-As of 20 February 2023, more than 1,414 were reported dead and 2,349 were injured, and nearly 9 million people impacted.
+On the morning of 06 February 2023, multiple earthquakes - the strongest of 7.8 magnitude - hit southwestern Türkiye and Syria.
+Several governorates in the north, central, and western parts of Syria were heavily affected, namely Aleppo, Hama, Idleb, Lattakia, and Tartous.
+The affected areas had already been greatly impacted by the war and were hosting large numbers of internally displaced people (IDPs).
+As of 20 February 2023, more than 1,414 were reported dead and 2,349 were injured, and over six million people impacted.